EmbarkStudios/kajiya/docs/gi-overview.md

 The spatial resampling passes adjust their kernel radius depending on how many samples the reservoirs hold, becoming sharper over time.
 SSAO is also used to narrow down the kernel in corners.
 The first resampling pass varies between 12 and 32 pixels in radius, and the second one between 6 and 16.
 Both use spiral sampling patterns.
 In order to reduce bias, contributions are weighed based on their normal, depth, and SSAO similarity with the center (half-res) pixel.

 To get rid of the 2x2 pixel artifacts, the final ReSTIR resolve uses 4 samples (reservoirs) to reconstruct a full-resolution image.
 It uses a tiny spiral kernel, jittered per pixel, and scaled depending on proximity to surfaces (estimated from ray tracing).
-It uses a weighted average over the half-resolution contributions, using normal and depth, and SSAO similarity:
+It uses a weighted average over the half-resolution contributions, using normal, depth, and SSAO similarity:

 ![image](https://user-images.githubusercontent.com/16522064/171693914-2d7b7e61-56c6-4078-99bf-a3afe5aa1710.png)